 - (a) Commencement of disciplinary proceedings.
-Whenever there is cause for suspension or revocation under Wis.
-Stat. §125.12, disciplinary proceedings may be instituted by the office of the city attorney or upon sworn written allegations made and filed with the city clerk by the chief of police or upon sworn written complaint filed with the city clerk by any city resident. - 1.
+Disciplinary proceedings may be initiated by the office of the city attorney or upon sworn written complaint made and filed with the city clerk by any city resident or the chief of police, provided there is cause for suspension or revocation under Wis.
+Stat. §125.12(2)(ag). - 1.
 Complaint; summons.
-Whenever such charge or complaint is filed with the city clerk setting forth specific allegations against a licensee involving conduct which would violate statutes or ordinances which would constitute grounds for suspension or revocation of a license under this chapter or ch.
-125 of the Wisconsin Statutes, the city clerk shall issue a summons, as authorized by Wisconsin Statutes, demanding that the licensee appear before the public safety and licensing committee, not less than 3 days nor more than 10 days from the date of issuance, to show cause as to why the license should not be revoked or suspended. - 2.
+Whenever such complaint is filed with the city clerk setting forth specific allegations against a licensee involving conduct which would violate statutes or ordinances which would constitute grounds for suspension or revocation of a license under this chapter or ch.
+125 of the Wisconsin Statutes, the city clerk shall issue a summons, as authorized by Wisconsin Statutes, demanding that the licensee appear before the due process board, not less than 3 days nor more than 10 days from the date of issuance, to show cause as to why the license should not be revoked or suspended. - 2.
 Service.
-A police officer shall serve the summons upon the licensee, along with a copy of the allegations or complaint. - 3.
+A police officer shall serve the summons upon the licensee, along with a copy of the complaint. - 3.
 Preparation of report.
-The chief of police shall prepare a report with information relating to the allegations contained in the written allegations or complaint.
+The chief of police shall prepare a report with information relating to the allegations contained in the written complaint.
 The report may be offered and made part of the permanent record of the hearing without motion.
 Information contained in the report shall be admissible and may be considered by the committee as a public record to the extent that the information in the report sets forth the activities of department personnel, or provides information about matters observed by police personnel under a duty imposed by law, or contains factual findings resulting from an investigation made under authority of law, unless the sources of information or other circumstances indicate lack of trustworthiness.
 A copy of any written report submitted by the chief of police must also be provided to the applicant at least 3 days prior to the hearing.